Karifah-BowenQBE/Good-Repo/Readme.md

-test of a Bad Repo
+test of a Good Repo
+Edit of Good Repo